-- It has a beautifully written online documentation that will help even the beginners to get started with this distro.
+- It has beautifully written online documentation that will help even beginners to get started with this distro.

-- There is a large Fedora community to help you with this distro if you face any problem.
+- There is a large Fedora community to help you with this distro if you face any problems.

-Though the latest version of this distro is old, it provides a solid and stable output that makes the scientists leaning towards this distro.
-Apart from the neuroimaging analysis, it has many useful tools built-in that can help the researchers to continue their research in life sciences.
+Though the latest version of this distro is old, it provides a solid and stable output that makes scientists lean towards this distro.
+Apart from the neuroimaging analysis, it has many useful tools built-in that can help researchers to continue their research in life sciences.

 Key Features of Lin4Neuro

-- If you use this for neuroscience then you will get support directly from the founder who is a veteran in this field.
+- If you use this for neuroscience, you will get support directly from the founder, a veteran in this field.

 - This trimmed distro is so lightweight that it takes lesser time than any other distro to boot up with all the tools.

 - Many scientific papers have cited this Lin4Neuro numerous times.
 Hence you will find the solution to different problems and experiments using this software easily.